aws-samples/busy-engineers-encryption-sdk/docs/exercises/5-multi_region.rst

 you can encrypt the data key with KMS CMKs in different regions.
 Applications running in each region can then use the local KMS endpoint to decrypt data faster and with higher availability.
-This also allows your data to be recovered using the key from another region if the local KMS CMK has been corrupted, disabled, or deleted.
+This also allows your data to be recovered using the CMK from another region if the KMS CMK of the current region has been corrupted, disabled, or deleted.

 Overview of exercise